-Under the Consolidated Appropriations Act of 2001, these users were protected and able to purchase new supplemental coverage.
+Under the Consolidated Appropriations Act of 2001, these users were able to purchase new supplemental coverage.

-This act also made sure that any preexisting conditions that had been excluded from the previous policy were also excluded from the newly acquired policy.
+This act made sure any preexisting conditions that had exclusion from the previous policy were also an exclusion from the new plan.

 Medicare Prescription Drug Improvement and Modernization Act

-Prescription drugs became a point of discussion for coverage in 2003.
-The Medicare Prescription Drug Improvement and Modernization Act changed the way Medigap insurance policies treated prescription drugs.
+Prescriptions became a point of discussion for coverage in 2003.
+The Medicare Prescription Drug Improvement and Modernization Act changed the way Medigap policies treated drugs.

-Depending on the plan, some could keep their old policies while others were given the option to purchase new plans.
-Those that had to purchase new plans were protected from rising premiums.
+Depending on the plan, some could keep their old policies while others took the option to purchase new coverage.
+Those that had to buy new insurance had protection from rising premiums.

 The federal government made it illegal for the plan provider to take into account the buyer’s past claims, health records, pre-existing conditions, and other issues to calculate the premium.

-It was after the passing of the Medicare Prescription Drug Improvement and Modernization Act, that the federal government introduced two additional Medicare Supplement plans.
+It was after the passing of the Medicare Prescription Drug Improvement and Modernization Act that the federal government introduced two additional Supplement plans.

 - Maximum out of pocket limits